 Specifications

-- Performance Enhancement Package SB Upgrade included
+- Performance Enhancement Package: Global 7500 Performance Enhancement Package SB Upgrade included.

-- Full factory training and EIS support
+- Training & Support: Full factory training and EIS support provided.

-- Buyer-selected exterior striping (2-stripes) included
+- Exterior Customization: Buyer-selected exterior striping (2-stripes) included.

-- Auxiliary Power Unit: Safran SPU300(BA), 60 hours since new
+- APU: Safran SPU300(BA) with 60 hours since new.

 About this Model